vegaprotocol/documentation/docs/tutorials/build-send-transactions.md

 * `commandName` is the name of the command you want to submit in your transaction, such as "voteSubmission", or "orderCancellation".
 It should be camel or snake case.
 * `someProperty` is the name of the property or properties that are required by the command, such as "proposalId" on "voteSubmission", or "price" on "orderSubmission".
 It should be camel or snake case.
 * If the command you want to send has nested fields, `anObject` is the name of the object that wraps them, such as "peggedOrder" on "orderSubmission", or "terms" on "proposalSubmission".

+You will need to include the external `chainID` in your transaction if you're submitting a transaction for:

+* New asset governance proposal
+* Issue signatures (validators only)

 ### Example commands